Introduction to this guide

-Here at Green Business Light, we must ensure that our energy efficient industrial and commercial lighting installations provide the necessary illumination levels for the client's building (e.g. - a warehouse) - usually expressed as e.g. - 150 lux, 400 lux and so on....but what does this actually mean?
+Here at Green Business Light, we must ensure that our energy efficient industrial and commercial lighting installations provide the necessary illumination levels for an end-client's building (such as a warehouse).
+The specified illumination or brightness levels usually expressed as an amount of 'lux' (e.g. - 150 lux, 400 lux)….but what does this actually mean?

-This guide helps you to understand what the expressions "Lux" and "Lumens" mean and how they relate to the energy consumption & generated lighting levels of commercial & industrial lighting technologies (including industrial LED lighting).
+This guide helps you to understand what the expressions "Lux" and "Lumens" mean and how they relate to the energy consumption & lighting output levels of commercial & industrial lighting technologies (including the latest LED lighting fixtures).

 Lux is a standardised unit of measurement of light level intensity (which can also be called "illuminance" or "illumination")